rasensuihei/mc-macros/README.md

 ---
 ## Macro module
+Importing with ``require`` is possible by making initialization functions and macro functions into modules.

 Please refer to the definition example. https://github.com/rasensuihei/mc-macros/blob/master/test/mymacros.js

 ### Initialize
-Set a function to expand the initialization command in `` exports.init``.
+Set a function to expand the initialization command in ``exports.init``.

 ```javascript
 exports.init = cx => {